shilohc/rss2018-team4/assets/posts/lab4.md

 For this lab, we were not provided with a ROS framework, so our team had to create our own.
 One team member worked on creating the ROS framework.
 The other team members split up to work on each of the other components of the lab: cone detection, locating and visualizing the cone, parking the robot and following the line.

-### Technical Approach - Akhilan Boopathy
+### Technical Approach - Akhilan Boopathy, Shannon Hwang
+We attempted to pipeline as much of the lab as possible.
+Team members were intially assigned independent nodes such as creating the lab's ROS framework, completing and testing various computer vision algorithms, writing nodes for image and coordinate transformations, and writing nodes for parking and line-following, with the understanding that some tasks would take longer than others and that teammates could be reassigned.

+Parking and line-following controllers were written under the assumption that they would receive accurate coordinates for what to follow.
+Once the image transformations worked and computer vision algorithms worked passably, they were combined to create a cone detection and localization ndoe.
+That node was then used to implement the parking and line-following nodes on the real robot.

-#### Cone Detecting
+#### Cone Detection
+Computer Vision – tony?

-#### Locating the Cone
+#### Cone Localization

+##### Image and Cooordinate Transformations - Shannon Hwang
+Given the ability to return the bounding box for an object from an image containing that object, we needed access images returned by the robot's ZED camera and relate them to real-world coordinates for the robot to navigate accordingly.

+Since the camera publishes ROS Image messages, to access and extract meaningful data from the camera we had to convert its publisehd Images to a numpy array using OpenCV bridge.
+The images in array form were then properly translated from 2D image coordinates to their "real-world" locations in 3D space.
+We did so through by measuring the camera's rotation and translation (extrinsic parameters), and finding the pre-calibrated intrinsic camera matrix on the robot.
+We then used the matrices representing the intrinsic and extrinsic parameters in the following equation:

+$$ eqn here $$

+We then combined the bounding box returned by the color space image segmentation algorithm and and the coordinate transformations mentioned above in order to properly localize the cone in 3D space from camera input.
+As proof that we could do so, we published an RVIZ Marker representing the cone and published Images visualizing the cone detection algorithm.

 #### Parking - Akhilan Boopathy
-The goal for the parking controller was to have the robot's final state be at specified distance from the cone while being oriented towards the cone.
+The goal for the parking controller was to have the robot's final state be at a specified distance from the cone while being oriented towards the cone.
 This specifies a circle of possible final locations for the robot.
 A constant steering radius is chosen such that the robot ends up on one of these locations.
 Given a constant cone location, the robot moves in a circular arc to the goal location.
 Note that this is different from pure pursuit of the goal: under pure pursuit the robot does not necessarily have the correct orientation when it reaches the goal.
 In this approach, the goal point and steering angle are chosen simultaneously so the robot always points towards the cone.

 ##### Parking Geometry
 <center><img src="assets/images/ParkingDiagram.JPG" width="300" ></center>
-<center>*Figure 1: Diagram of the robot's calculated circulat arc trajectory to reach the desired distance from the cone.*</center>
+<center>*Figure 1: Diagram of the robot's calculated circular arc trajectory to reach the desired distance from the cone.*</center>

 Under a bicycle model for the robot with wheel distance L, given the distance and angle to the cone and the desired distance to the cone, the steering radius and steering angle are given by: